 WELLINGTON DAM NATIONAL PARK AN “ADVENTURE for all tastes "...

 Hire a bike, have a delicious bite to eat, try a local Beer or Wine or book your Glamping accommodation at the Kiosk.
-While you’re visiting check out the areas amazing outdoor activities that allow you to enjoy life, find peace in nature or quite simply, unwind!
+While you’re visiting check out the areas amazing outdoor activities that allow you to enjoy the majestic Wellington National Park or simply, kick back & unwind!

 This family run Licensed Cafe (hosts Diane and Stephen ) is noted for its relaxed and friendly atmosphere.
 Touring caravans and pitched tent campers are welcome and the attractive camping areas at the newly renovated Potters Gorge.
 Check out our Glamping (glamour camping) options - a great way to have a short break from the rigours of daily life, without any of the "work" required to set up your own camp.